andresfpatino/DrakeTech/readme.md

 Except for the product slider which is built with ["Products DrakeTech" plugin](https://github.com/andresfpatino/public/tree/main/wp-content/plugins/products-draketech).
 Which provides us with a shortcode `[products_draketech]` that can be used anywhere.
 * When activating the plugin in the side menu appears a new custom post type called "Products" where you can create, edit, delete new products.
 (You must enter for each product a name, price and image).
 * Remember, after creating the products you can display them using the shortcode mentioned above.
+* If you want preview the same demo content of the screenshots, please import in a clean wordpress installation the [following file](https://github.com/andresfpatino/public/blob/main/draketecht.WordPress-test.xml)

 ### Shortcode plugin